Hiking Triple Crown

 My Experience

-The Continental Divide Trail was the second of my long distance thru hikes.
-Rated by many as one of the toughest thru hikes in the world.
-Certainly there were tough days and tough sections but I felt that completing the Pacific Crest Trail prior to this hike prepared my mind and body for all the trials and tribulations of the trail.
-Illness, injury and fatigue almost forced me to quit the trail but I continued and succeeded.
+The Continental Divide Trail was the second of my long distance thru-hikes.
+Rated by many as one of the toughest thru-hikes in the world.
+Certainly, there were tough days and tough sections but I felt that completing the Pacific Crest Trail before this hike prepared my mind and body for all the trials and tribulations of the trail.
+Illness, injury, and fatigue almost forced me to quit the trail but I continued and succeeded.

 Navigation is slightly harder on the Continental Divide Trail but anyone with basic navigation skills will be fine.
 Good maps and GPS routes exist for the trail.
 If the amount of photos I took are any indication, then this is the most scenic of the three trails.
 The trail is not yet complete and there are many long miles of road walking, this is sure to change in the future.